andycandrea/words/README.md

     No matter what metric I use, I've never been able to get over just how *huge* the Internet is.
-From the billions of users to the millions of exabytes of data to the innumerable number of things I can inform--or misinform--myself about with only a few keystrokes, its impact and potential is mind-boggling.
+From the billions of users to the millions of exabytes of data to the innumerable number of things I can inform—or misinform—myself about with only a few keystrokes, its impact and potential is mind-boggling.
 Unfortunately, that impact isn't always a good thing.
 Mr. Sullivan talks about the positive and negative impacts that "living-in-the-web" had on his life and how he attempted to find balance